disponibile anche in italiano

 Worldwide density is based on hostcount and population excluding the U.S.

-* Figures for the UK, India, Canada, Spain, South Korea and Slovenia are “arbitrarily but not unreasonably” adjusted
+* Figures for Germany, the UK, France, India, Canada, Spain and South Korea are “arbitrarily

-to compensate for underestimated hostcount data in this period.
+but not unreasonably” adjusted to compensate for underestimated hostcount data in this period.

 If we look beyond national borders there are two large language communities online: Spanish and Chinese (there is a specific document in Italian that explains this subject.)